 ABOUT LITTLE SHRINE

-Little Shrine is the music project of songwriter, vocalist, and bassist Jade Shipman, working in collaboration with guitarist Tony Schoenberg and violinist Ryan Avery.
+Little Shrine is the music project of songwriter, vocalist, and bassist Jade Shipman, working in collaboration with guitarist Tony Schoenberg, violinist Ryan Avery, drummer Andrew Griffin, and keyboard player Garrett Warshaw.

-Perhaps best described as indie pop folk, the San Francisco-based trio’s music is spacious, organic, and hopeful.
-Little Shrine’s sound is driven by melodies and pairs Jade’s emotionally revealing lyrics with warm and sparse acoustic instrumentation.
+Best described as indie pop folk, the 5-piece San Francisco band began as a trio with spacious, organic, and hopeful tunes, with sparse instrumentation.
+Yet, as the band evolved, a more rock and roll sound arrived, along with drums and keys.
+Little Shrine’s sound is driven by melodies and pairs Jade’s emotionally revealing lyrics with music that is warm, driven, and sometimes fiesty.

 Little Shrine’s first release, an intimate, 8-song mini-album called “Wilderness” produced by Ben Bernstein was released on Oct 20th, 2017.
-A full-length album will follow.
+A full-length album called “The Good Thing About Time“ is slated for release in Summer/Fall 2019.

 Little Shrine began informally in 2014.
 The group came together to work on some vulnerable and personal songs, born out of a challenging time in Jade’s life.
 Though each of the musicians is active in other bands, these songs didn’t fit the style of their prior collaborative projects.
 They decided to find a new sound, with the instruments thoughtfully supporting the lyrics and intentions of the songs.